Buying, Selling or Leasing a Kiwifruit Orchard?

 A kiwifruit orchard lease will involve similar considerations as for a Sale and Purchase Agreement, but will additionally often involve agreed allocations of income from sale of the fruit (of which there are many different kinds delivered through supply entities and/or directly from Zespri).
 Leases often also deal with the provision of orchard management services by the lessor, lessee, or a third party.
 Allocation of the orchard’s production for the purposes of calculating voting caps and other rights and obligations on Zespri shares should also be addressed in any orchard lease.
 Leases of Gold orchards create a further dimension of issues regarding rights and obligations between lessor and lessee under Zespri’s Gold licence agreement (including in circumstances where the lease is terminated).

 It is important to get ownership structures right at the outset, as they can be costly and sometimes difficult to change later.
 Each grower’s personal circumstances will be different depending on family circumstances; existing business structures, partners and relationships; and related income tax considerations.
-Ownership or lease-holding of an orchard by a different legal entity than the one that owns any Zespri shares may also impact on the ability to the various rights and obligations that attach to Zespri shares.
+Ownership or lease-holding of an orchard by a different legal entity than the one that owns any Zespri shares may also impact on the various rights and obligations that attach to Zespri shares.

 Post Harvest Services